brrkrmn/code-animate/README.md

   - Theme selection should show a visible scrollbar to imply there are more options
   - Improve the colors of the save, preview, delete and warning buttons on editor page
   - Add an option to automatically play the slides, without requiring button clicks
+  - Allow users to select the speed of the typing animation
   - Clarify project goal better on landing page – Improve the explanation of what CodyMate does and how it benefits developers.

 <br>